Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Proof of Theorem 1.1

-We shall prove \refT{T2} by standard Poisson approximation techniques.
-However, it turns out that some care is needed, since it turns out that the mean does not converge in \refT{T2}; at least in typical cases (where \eqref{a} holds for $|t|\le C\log(a_n/b_n)$ for any constant $C$), $\E W_n\to\infty$; the problem is that while \eqref{max1}--\eqref{max2} show that the largest $|X_i|$ typically is about $a_n$, the unlikely event that $\max|X_i|$ is substantially larger gives a significant contribution to $\E W_n$, since an exceptionally large $X_i$ is likely to be part of many pairs with $|X_i-X_j|>2a_n-r_nb_n$.
+We shall prove Theorem~\ref{T2} by standard Poisson approximation techniques.
+However, some care is needed, since it turns out that the mean does not converge in Theorem~\ref{T2}; at least in typical cases, $\mathbb{E}W_n\to\infty$.
+The problem is that while~(\ref{max1})--(\ref{max2}) show that the largest $|X_i|$ typically is about $a_n$, the unlikely event that $\max|X_i|$ is substantially larger gives a significant contribution to $\mathbb {E}W_n$, since an exceptionally large $X_i$ is likely to be part of many pairs with $|X_i-X_j|>2a_n-r_nb_n$.
 (A formal proof can be made by the arguments below, but taking $s_n$ to be a large constant times $r_n$.)
-We thus do a truncation (this is where we use $s_n$) and define, for $\xx,\yy\in \bbR^d$, the indicator function
+We thus do a truncation (this is where we use $s_n$) and define, for $\mathbf{x},\mathbf{y}\in\mathbb R^d$, the indicator function

 {and the corresponding sum}